anthonyciuffo/Capstone/README.md

 🔧 How to Run the Analysis

-Download the Raw_ data files and placed them in a local directory.
+Upload the Raw_ data files to your Google Colab session or local directory.

 Run data_cleaning_and_merging_script.py to generate the processed CSV.